apache/rocketmq-site/_docs/06-best-practice-pull-request.md

     git checkout -b ROCKETMQ-xxxx #xxxx typically is a JIRA ticket number

+_To guarantee code quality of the master branch, all but minor changes should go through pull requests reviewed by peer committers._

 # Do some work on the branch

     git commit -a -m "doing some work"